What is osteoporosis?

 Caucasian and Asian women are most at risk, although all races may develop the disease.

-People who weigh less and have small body frames are more at risk for developing osteoporosis.
+Obesity is associated with a higher bone mass, therefore people who weigh less and have less muscle are more at risk for developing osteoporosis.

 The following lifestyle factors may increase a person's risk of osteoporosis:

 - Physical inactivity